 The Walter Benjamin Programme enables researchers in the postdoctoral training phase to independently conduct their own research project at a location of their choice.
 A change of location after the doctorate is highly recommendable.

 - Personnel costs for your own position or for a research fellowship abroad, grant for consumables

-Research grants enable individuals who have completed their academic training to conduct at any time research projects with clearly defined topics and durations, regardless of the subject.
+Research grants enable individuals who have completed their doctorate to conduct research projects with clearly defined topics and durations, regardless of the subject.
 The proposal consists of several modules:

 - Basic module: Use the basic module to request funding for direct project costs, project-specific staff, and instrumentation necessary to carry out the project, as well as an allowance for the publication of project findings.
 (Not for your own position!)

 In addition, you can apply for the following modules:

 - Public Relations

 Scientific networks enable early career researchers to engage in scientific exchange and cooperation on topics of common interest across locations.